smitelli/cosmodoc/src/content/topics/main-and-outer-loop/index.md

 {{< lookup/cref StopMusic >}} ensures that there is no music or "ringing" notes still playing.

-If {{< lookup/cref demoState >}} indicates no demo is being played back or recorded, {{< lookup/cref CheckHighScore >}} is called to see if the player's score qualifies for entry into the high score table.
+If {{< lookup/cref demoState >}} indicates no demo is being played back or recorded, {{< lookup/cref CheckHighScoreAndShow >}} is called to see if the player's score qualifies for entry into the high score table.
 This also displays the high score table before returning.

 Finally, if a demo _is_ being recorded, {{< lookup/cref SaveDemoData >}} is called to flush the recorded [demo data]({{< relref "demo-format" >}}) to disk.